JacobWalkerGitHub/JacobWalkerGitHub.github.io/terms.md

 ## 13. Indemnification

-You agree to defend, indemnify, and hold harmless WalkerDev, Jacob Walker, and our affiliates from any claims, damages, losses, liabilities, and expenses (including attorney's fees) arising from:
+You agree to defend, indemnify, and hold harmless WalkerTech, Jacob Walker, and our affiliates from any claims, damages, losses, liabilities, and expenses (including attorney's fees) arising from:
 - Your use of the App
 - Your violation of these Terms
 - Your User Content